What is Planned Preventative Maintenance (PPM)?

-A regular electrical safety inspection will identify the electrical hazards that could be lurking in a property, which can reduce the risk of circuit breaker incidents, electrical-related fires and electrocutions – and, ultimately, contribute to the safety of your property.
+A regular electrical safety inspection will identify the electrical hazards that could be lurking in a property, which can reduce the risk of fusion incidents, electrical-related fires and electrocutions – and, ultimately, contribute to the safety of your property.

 Fire safety inspections

-Building fires can start all too easily.
-A dropped cigarette butt, candles burning too close to a curtain, or a short in electrical wiring.
+Building fires can start all to easily.
+A dropped cigarette butt, candles burning too close to a curtain or a short in electrical wiring.
 And while some causes of fires may not be able to be prevented, the extent of the resulting damage can be mitigated by ensuring the correct fire safety measures are in place.

 Including this inspection in a PPM schedule will ensure that things like smoke alarms, exit signs, emergency lighting, fire extinguishers and access for emergency vehicles are assessed by qualified experts.
 The cost of ensuring these are maintained and in working order through a regular fire safety inspection is small when compared to the cost of losing a property or, much worse, a life.

-Regular property inspections by a qualified professional will keep everything safe and in good working order.
+Regular property inspections by a qualified professional will ensure that everything is safe and in good working order.
 After all, it’s far better to pay a few hundred dollars for regular maintenance than thousands of dollars for repairs or a complete overhaul or replacement.